Avanade/Beef/docs/Beef-Validation.md

 `RegexFormat` | {0} is invalid.
 `WildcardFormat` | {0} contains invalid or non-supported wildcard selection.

 The validation framework passes the friendly text name as `{0}`, and the validating value as `{1}` for inclusion in the final message output.
-Higher numbered format strings are applicable to the specific validator consuming.
+Higher numbered format strings are applicable to the specific validator rule consuming.

 <br/>